envycontent/haiku-user-manual/_build/html/_sources/content/Create_a_Form.txt

 5. Text on reset button.
 6. Options to email / save data - see the **Forms Data** guide for more details.
 7. Select if you would like to include a thank you for submitting the form page.
 You can edit this thank you page - see the **Edit a Form Thank You Page** guide for details.
+8. Select if your form data needs to be be submitted over a secure connection.
+If your data needs to be submitted over a secure connection save the data (number 6) rather than having it emailed as email is not secure.
-8. This text displays before the form fields.
+9. This text displays before the form fields.
-9. Text entered here displays after the form fields.
+10. Text entered here displays after the form fields.
-10. Save your form.
+11. Save your form.

 Publish form